-If you need time away from work You may be eligible to use the following amount of available sick leave: For your own illness; injury; diagnosis, care, or treatment of an existing health condition; preventive care; or medical appointments All available sick leave As FML for your own serious health condition Up to 12 workweeks in a calendar year As FML to care for a spouse, domestic partner, designated person, child, parent, parent-in-law, grandparent, grandchild, or sibling with a serious health condition Up to a total of 12 workweeks in a calendar year For PDL Up to four months per pregnancy As FML to bond with your child after the child's birth or placement for adoption or foster care, and to attend to matters related to the birth, adoption, or placement of the child Up to 30 days per Parental Bonding Leave in a calendar year When required to attend to or care for ill family members not designated as FML; for the diagnosis, care, or treatment of a family member's existing health condition not designated as FML; for a family member's preventive care; or to attend to or provide care for other persons residing in your household who are ill. ("Family member" includes a designated person.)
+If you need time away from work You may be eligible to use the following amount of accrued available sick leave: For your own illness; injury; diagnosis, care, or treatment of an existing health condition; preventive care; or medical appointments All accrued available sick leave As FML for your own serious health condition Up to 12 workweeks in a calendar year As FML to care for a spouse, domestic partner, designated person, child, parent, parent-in-law, grandparent, grandchild, or sibling with a serious health condition Up to a total of 12 workweeks in a calendar year For PDL Up to four months per pregnancy As FML to bond with your child after the child's birth or placement for adoption or foster care, and to attend to matters related to the birth, adoption, or placement of the child Up to 30 days per Parental Bonding Leave in a calendar year

+If you need time away from work You may be eligible to use the following amount of accrued available sick leave: When required to attend to or care for ill family members (including designated persons) not designated as FML; for the diagnosis, care, or treatment of a family member's existing health condition not designated as FML; for a family member's preventive care; or to attend to or provide care for other persons residing in your household who are ill. ("Family member" includes a designated person.)
 Up to 30 days in a calendar year.
-The Chancellor may authorize exceptions beyond the 30 day limit, including the exhaustion of all sick leave in the event of catastrophic illness in the employee's family or household To provide care for a family member who is a covered servicemember undergoing medical treatment, recuperation or therapy as FML (Military Caregiver Leave) Up to 12 work weeks in a calendar year As Supplemental FML If underlying FML Leave was due to your own serious health condition, up to 12 additional workweeks in a calendar year If underlying FML was to care for a family member with a serious health condition, parental bonding, or Military Caregiver Leave, up to 30 days in a calendar year only to the extent that the 30-day allotment was not used during the underlying FML For a work-related injury or illness The difference between workers' compensation payment received and the employee's salary
+The Chancellor may authorize exceptions beyond the 30 day limit, including the exhaustion of all sick leave in the event of catastrophic illness in the employee's family or household To provide care for a family member who is a covered servicemember undergoing medical treatment, recuperation or therapy as FML (Military Caregiver Leave) Up to 12 work weeks in a calendar year As Supplemental FML If underlying FML Leave was due to your own serious health condition, up to 12 additional workweeks in a calendar year If underlying FML was to care for a family member with a serious health condition, parental bonding, or Military Caregiver Leave, up to 30 days in a calendar year only to the extent that the 30-day allotment was not used during the underlying FML For a work-related injury or illness The difference between workers' compensation payment received and the employee's salary To donate bone marrow or an organ Up to five days for bone marrow donation and 30 days for organ donation in a calendar year Note: If leave for this purpose qualifies as FML for a serious health condition, refer to that entry above.
+Because you are a victim of domestic violence, sexual assault, or stalking All accrued available sick leave Because you are a victim of a serious or violent felony All accrued available sick leave As Reproductive Loss Leave (failed adoption, failed surrogacy, miscarriage, stillbirth, or an unsuccessful assisted reproduction) Up to a total of 20 days within a 12-month period (up to five days for each reproductive loss)

-If you need time away from work You may be eligible to use the following amount of available sick leave: To donate bone marrow or an organ Up to five days for bone marrow donation and 30 days for organ donation in a calendar year Note: If leave for this purpose qualifies as FML for a serious health condition, refer to that entry above.
-Because you are a victim of domestic violence, sexual assault, or stalking All available sick leave Because you are a victim of a serious or violent felony All available sick leave As Reproductive Loss Leave (failed adoption, failed surrogacy, miscarriage, stillbirth, or an unsuccessful assisted reproduction) Up to a total of 20 days within a 12-month period (up to five days for each reproductive loss) For Bereavement Leave Up to 10 days for the death of a family member or person residing in your household Up to five days in a calendar year for the death of an individual who is not a family member or a person residing in your household For Rehabilitation Leave All available sick leave
+If you need time away from work You may be eligible to use the following amount of accrued available sick leave: For Bereavement Leave Up to 10 days for the death of a family member or person residing in your household Up to five days in a calendar year for the death of an individual who is not a family member or a person residing in your household For Rehabilitation Leave All accrued available sick leave

-An employee may not use sick leave:
+An employee may not use accrued sick leave: